The College of Liberal Arts and Sciences policies

 Credit requirement

-All candidates for graduation for bachelor's degrees in The College of Liberal Arts and Sciences are required to complete at least 120 credit hours of which at least 45 credit hours must consist of upper-division courses.
+All candidates for graduation with bachelor's degrees in The College of Liberal Arts and Sciences are required to complete at least 120 credit hours, of which at least 45 credit hours must consist of upper-division courses.
 A minimum cumulative ASU GPA of 2.00 is required for graduation.

 Minors